-- Gates are opened at 2:50pm. - Children leave by assigned exits. - Children in primary are collected either by parents/carers or designated taxi staff.
-Staff call the children when they see the parent or nominated alternative adult and hand the child over. - In secondary pupils are escorted to the end of the school site or to a taxi.
+- Gates are opened at 2:30 at School 180 or 2:55/3:00 at the Gillford Centre. - Children leave by assigned exits. - Children in Primary are collected by their parent from the primary entrance.
+Staff call the children when they see the parent or nominated alternative adult and hand the child over. - In KS3+4, children are escorted to the cloakroom and staff should ensure they leave the building, walk along the footpath and exit the gate in an orderly manner.